 Ask

-Grounded answers from your captures with citations, on-device synthesis on Apple Intelligence, diagnostics, exports, and Quick Ask from anywhere.
+Grounded answers from your captures with citations, on-device synthesis via a local language model, diagnostics, exports, and Quick Ask from anywhere.

 What grounded answers mean